 CI/CD, coupled with automating your load tests, is a faster, productive, and cost-saving approach for shipping new product features and enhancements with minimum risk for the production environment.
 You can use Jenkins to automate your CI/CD pipeline with the LoadView plugin and decide on the acceptance of new builds to move forward in development life cycle.
 Loadview offers the most realistic load test environment with real browser testing, different geographical locations, and load curves to meet your testing requirements.

 Sign up for the LoadView free trial and begin the process of ensuring your applications and systems are optimized to handle heavy traffic.
-The trial comes with $20 in load testing credits to get you started on your journey.
+The trial comes with up to 5 free load tests to get you started on your journey.

 Or if you would rather run through the platform with one of our performance engineers, you can schedule a demo.
 Our team will spend an hour taking you through a full walk through of the LoadView platform, answering any questions you have along the way and providing insight and best practices for your testing requirements.